Chelcey/cse11-self-study/moreFields.md

 ---

+### <span style="color:violet"> Note: </span>
+**You must get used to reading and responding to error messages like the one from the previous step.
+It’s nearly impossible to write correct syntax on the first try all the time**

 ## Why do we need to use (More) Fields for?
 > <span style="color:indigo"> To specify the type(s) of information being stored in the class. </span>